leoneperdigao/cloud-engineer-assessment/README.md

 ## The Exercises:
 ### 1. [AWS] Intermediate AWS Knowledge check
-The complete specification for this exercise can be found in the [UsersAPI.md](UsersAPI.md).
+This section contain 4 questions and the complete specification for these exercises can be found in the [aws/](/aws) directory.

-### 2. [AWS CDK] Build a SPA that displays weather information
+### 2. [AWS CDK] Build a simple CDK App
-The complete specification for this exercise can be found in the [Weather.md](Weather.md).

-### 3. [Platform] Build a local proxy for currency exchange rates
-The complete specification for this exercise can be found in the [Forex.md](Forex.md).
+This section contain 1 question and the complete specification for these exercises can be found in the [aws-cdk/](/aws-cdk) directory.

-### 4. [Mobile] Create a Grouped Card View
+### 3. [Problem Solving] Solve generic problems
-The complete specification for this exercise can be found in the [GroupedCardView.md](GroupedCardView.md).
+This section contain 2 question and the complete specification for these exercises can be found in the [aws-cdk/](/aws-cdk) directory.

-### 5. [Platform] Build an API for managing a restaurant
-The complete specification for this exercise can be found at [SimpleRestaurantApi.md](SimpleRestaurantApi.md)

 ## F.A.Q.
 1) _Is it OK to share your solutions publicly?_